-- When installing in GB, all models will require a minimum of 100cm2 ventilation in the room where the fire is installed and reference should be made to BS 5871 Part 3.
-In IE reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available. - If provided, any purpose provided ventilation must be checked periodically to ensure it is free from obstructions. - 3.
+- For models with heat inputs not exceeding 6.9kW, normal adventitious ventilation is usually sufficient to satisfy the ventilation requirements of these appliances.
+In GB reference should be made to BS 5871 Part 3, and in IE reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available. - If provided, any purpose provided ventilation must be checked periodically to ensure it is free from obstructions. - 3.
 When fitting the fire in Northern Ireland (NI), purpose provided ventilation must be provided in accordance with the rules in force. - 4.
 In other EC countries equivalent rules in force must be used.